GuyBarros/5_Steps_Service_Mesh/README.md

 While this is a real simple and manual example, it does help to understand how consul abstracts the complexity of interconnecting multiple Datacenters and Services (aka Service Mesh).

-The good thing about this example is that it can be used as a test enviroment and reapplied in different context.
+The good thing about this example is that it can be used as a test environment and reapplied in different context.

 To do this in a repeatable fashion, I would just use [Nomad](https://www.nomadproject.io/). since we can have native linux services and it can automatically create the sidecar proxies for you. (and it integrates nicely with Consul and Vault as well)